-Focal Point - A compositional device emphasizing a certain area or object that draws attention to the piece.
+Focal Point - aka fill the frame A composition device emphasizing a certain area or object that draws attention to the piece.
 Sharp/Crisp images in the foreground make great focal points

 Framing- The subject of your photograph is framed by something within the image.
 This is not an actual picture frame.

 Diagonal- Something within the picture frame that cuts across the page.

 Rule of thirds- Divide your photo into thirds, both vertically and horizontally.
 Your subject should fall into one of the intersecting points.
 Your subject should weigh the picture to one side or the other.